SPARC: Scalable Path-Specific Counterfactual Fairness via Causal Conditional Independence: Introduction

 \section{Introduction}

-Medical image analysis driven by deep learning has achieved impressive success, often reaching or exceeding human expert-level diagnostic performance across various tasks \citep{litjens2017survey, lee2017deep, rajpurkar2018deep}.
-While these advanced medical image models have significantly improved the accuracy and efficiency of medical diagnosis, they have also raised concerns about the fairness and reliability of AI-driven decisions.
-It has been revealed that many medical AI systems unintentionally incorporate sensitive demographic attributes (e.g., race, gender, age) into their decision-making process, potentially leading to biased predictions and compromised healthcare equality \citep{obermeyer2019racial_bias, rajkomar2018fairness}.
-This systematic bias undermines the trustworthiness of medical AI systems and raises ethical concerns regarding their deployment in real-world clinical settings.

-The core of this issue lies in the challenge of controlling the influence of sensitive attributes within medical images.
-For example, in chest X-ray diagnosis, models may rely on anatomical variations associated with gender or race instead of focusing on pathology-related features \citep{Gichoya_2022, doi:10.1073/pnas.1919012117, seyyedkalantari2020chexclusionfairnessgapsdeep}.
-Although one might consider omitting sensitive information, models often infer these demographics from correlated image patterns, perpetuating the bias \citep{chen2024fairnessimprovementmultipleprotected}.
-Moreover, removing sensitive features could compromise diagnostic precision, as these features often correlate with critical diagnostic signals \citep{zhang2018mitigating, madras2018learningadversariallyfairtransferable, 10.1007/978-3-030-11009-3_34}.
-Therefore, achieving the optimized balance between fairness and accuracy is crucial for ethical and effective AI in medical imaging.
+Deep learning models have achieved impressive success, often reaching or exceeding human expert-level performance across various tasks \citep{litjens2017survey, lee2017deep, rajpurkar2018deep}.
+While these advanced models have improved the accuracy and efficiency of various tasks, they have also raised concerns about the fairness and reliability of AI-driven decisions.
+It has been revealed that many deep learning models unintentionally incorporate sensitive demographic attributes (e.g., race, gender, age) into their decision-making process, potentially leading to biased predictions and compromised equality \citep{doi:10.1126/science.aax2342, rajkomar2018fairness}.
+For example, Obermeyer et al. \citep{doi:10.1126/science.aax2342} revealed that some algorithms commercially deployed by major U.S. healthcare systems (e.g., Optum’s Impact Pro) systematically assigned lower risk scores to Black patients than to equally sick White patients, as it learned to associate health status with healthcare costs rather than actual medical needs.
+This systematic bias undermines the trustworthiness of AI systems and raises ethical concerns regarding their deployment in real-world settings \citep{Gichoya_2022, doi:10.1073/pnas.1919012117, seyyedkalantari2020chexclusionfairnessgapsdeep}.
+Although sensitive information might be omitted, models often infer these demographics from correlated image patterns, perpetuating bias \citep{chen2024fairnessimprovementmultipleprotected}.
+Moreover, removing sensitive features could compromise diagnostic precision, as these features often contribute to critical diagnostic signals \citep{zhang2018mitigating, madras2018learningadversariallyfairtransferable, 10.1007/978-3-030-11009-3_34}.
+Therefore, disentangling the bias-induced and task-relevant contributions of these sensitive attributes is of great interest.